 Tracking and visualizing custom cables outside the parameters of built-in libraries or fonts/symbols in alternative software, using Numbers 3.5: one of the problems that can be encountered in charting cables is that programs with built-in stitch libraries may not provide for cable crossings specific to your pattern.
 The charts below have not been proofed executable in a swatch at this point in time, are simply a way of exploring drawing methods, my working notes from some quick experiments, not a step by step tutorial.
 I have no way of confirming results in previous versions of the software or OS.

-To make them editable, click on shape, go to format menu, highlight shapes and lines-> make editable.
-Click on shape and in turn on format symbol below in the image below, and windows become available for style and arrangement choices
+To make them editable, click on the shape, go to format menu, highlight shapes and lines-> make editable.
+Click on the shape and in turn on the format symbol below in the image below, and windows become available for style and arrangement choices

 Cleaning up lines and adding color if needed may be done in Photoshop or GIMP; this makes forward stitches a bit clearer

-bucket fill provides an added way to follow movement of stitches
+bucket fill provides an added way to follow the movement of stitches

-This is the resulting swatch, in a random acrylic yarn, with varying numbers of rows in between cable crossings my plan is to create a scarf in significantly thicker alpaca yarn, a strictly HK fabric.
-Photo shows both sides of the fabric.
+This is the resulting swatch, in random acrylic yarn, with varying numbers of rows in between cable crossings my plan is to create a scarf in significantly thicker alpaca yarn, a strictly HK fabric.
+The photo shows both sides of the fabric.